Mullvad VPN is a niche Virtual Private Network service that deserves much more attention than it’s currently getting.

 - Has fewer servers than many other VPNs

 Is Mullvad VPN safe?

-Safety is one of the biggest strengths of Mullvad VPN.
+Mullvad is one of the safest VPN services.
 The program keeps no logs, doesn’t collect any personal information, and uses the latest tech to make sure your internet traffic is untraceable.

 So, here’s what makes Mullvad one of the safest and most private VPNs online:

 - Completely anonymous accounts

 - WireGuard and OpenVPN tunnel protocols